Postdoctoral Fellowship

 Psychotherapy Seminar

 The Psychotherapy Seminar focuses on a range of topics relevant to psychotherapy at CAPS.
-CAPS staff members with specific areas of clinical interest/expertise are invited to present and also offer consultation to post-docs around the topic area.
+CAPS staff members with specific areas of clinical interest/expertise are invited to present and offer consultation to post-docs around the topic area.
 This seminar provides post-docs with an opportunity to examine their own clinical work and gain a greater understanding of both technique and conceptual understanding of various presenting concerns, as well as delve deeper into specific topic areas.

 Staff Meeting (weekly)

-Post-docs are included in our all staff meetings and are given the opportunity to participate actively in staff discussions.
+Post-docs are included in our All Staff meetings and are given the opportunity to participate actively in staff discussions.

 Staff Professional Development

-Case Consultation (weekly)
+Case Consultation (bi-weekly)

-Post-docs join other staff members for weekly case consultation.
+Post-docs join other staff members for bi-weekly case consultation.
 This provides an opportunity to share about one’s clinical work and receive feedback from staff with differing areas of clinical interest and expertise.
-It also creates an opportunity for post-docs to become acquainted with staff members they may not have routine contact with during the training year.
+It also creates an opportunity for post-docs to become acquainted with staff members that they may not have routine contact with during the training year.

 Committee Participation